 A man passes over the bridge

 To me, the characterization of what passes over the bridge as “a man” speaks to a particularly human balance.
-I have written previously about Gautama’s metaphor for the third state of concentration (white, red, and blue lotuses that never break the surface of a pond (9)).
-I believe Gautama’s metaphor refers to the balance of the legs, arms, and head around the place of occurrence of consciousness.
+I have written previously about Gautama’s analogy for the third state of concentration (white, red, and blue lotuses that never break the surface of a pond (9)).
+I believe Gautama’s analogy refers to the balance of the legs, arms, and head around the place of occurrence of consciousness.
 I would say “a man passes over the bridge” is an allusion to such a balance, with the place of occurrence of consciousness being the bridge.

 The last line of the poem is: